Deadman's Bridge to Lowburn Bridge

 In March 2021, LDCT received funding from LINZ as part of 'jobs for nature' and $500,000 will be invested in our ‘Bridge to Bridge’ biodiversity restoration project.
 This project is focused on restoring native species and improving recreational access/use from Lowburn Bridge to Deadman’s bridge.

-Since the lake was created 30 years ago, the shoreline of Lake Dunstan has seen much biodiversity loss, soil degradation, damage from pests, decline in recreation use and aquatic weed (Lagarosiphon) infestation.
-LINZ and the trust are working together to manage pest and invasive weed species along this area of shoreline and to introduce native fauna and flora that once thrived in the region.
-By creating a safer and healthier shoreline for wildlife, we can improve the mental and physical wellbeing of the community and visitors that travel to the region.
-Having a shoreline that promotes adventure, imagination and exercise will ensure they lake is utilised to its fullest potential and the continuation of management and development to corelate with the demands of the community. |
+Since the lake was created 30 years ago, the shoreline of Lake Dunstan has seen much biodiversity loss, soil degradation, damage from pests, a decline in recreation use and aquatic weed (Lagarosiphon) infestation.
+LINZ and the trust are working together to manage pests and invasive weed species along this area of shoreline and to introduce native fauna and flora that once thrived in the region.
+By creating a safer and healthier shoreline for wildlife, we can improve the mental and physical well-being of the community and visitors that travel to the region.
+Having a shoreline that promotes adventure, imagination and exercise will ensure the lake is utilised to its fullest potential and the continuation of management and development to correlate with the demands of the community. |

-What issues does the lake face?Lake Dunstan has a large array of issues that impact the wellbeing of the local wildlife and people who live and visit the area.
+What issues does the lake face?Lake Dunstan has a large array of issues that impact the well-being of the local wildlife and people who live and visit the area.
 From invasive aquatic weeds to biodiversity loss, we are working to bring together the needs of the community with the activity of stakeholders to better manage these to ensure the safety of all well into the future.

 |